Our correspondents pick out 50 of the best young talents who could be big news in 2020.

 Blendi Baftiu (KOS, 21 – Ballkani)

-A gifted attacking midfielder, Baftiu headed into the winter break as top scorer in the Kosovan league with ten goals in 17 games; is expected to receive a first senior call-up in 2020.
+A gifted attacking midfielder, Baftiu headed into the spring as top scorer in the Kosovan league with ten goals in 17 games; is expected to receive a first senior call-up in 2020.

 Alessandro Bastoni (ITA, 20 – Inter)

 After a season on loan at Parma, the central defender returned to Inter in summer 2019; made his Serie A debut for the club in September, and has kept his place.

 Born in Amsterdam to Ghanaian parents, the Dutch U21 striker has dazzled in his first full season in AZ's senior team, scoring freely in the Eredivisie and UEFA Europa League.

 Skilful and great going forward, Bradarić was a regular at Hajduk Split at 18, and the left-back has kept performing since his summer move to France.

 Quick and skilful, the midfielder broke into the Rennes side towards the end of last season; regular for the Breton outfit in 2019/20, scoring his first Ligue 1 goal in December.

 Rayan Cherki (FRA, 16 – Lyon)